seantywork/socialize/README.md

-# chat
+# socialize

-chat on terminal is the only way to truly socialize
+I socialize on terminal